ngocson2vn/learnmlir/docs/mlir.md

 When you run the command `mlir-tblgen --print-records your_file.td` (as mentioned in the previous response), the tool strips away all the classes, `let` statements, and `multiclass` macros, and simply prints out the raw, flattened JSON-like dictionary for every `def` it found.

+# MLIR Internal Storage
+According to the MLIR documentation https://mlir.llvm.org/docs/DefiningDialects/AttributesAndTypes/#attributes-and-types

+> The C++ Attribute and Type classes in MLIR (like Ops, and many other things) are value-typed.
+This means that instances of Attribute or Type are passed around by-value, as opposed to by-pointer or by-reference.
+The Attribute and Type classes act as wrappers around internal storage objects that are uniqued within an instance of an MLIRContext.

+Please elaborate more on "internal storage objects that are uniqued within an instance of an MLIRContext".

+The phrase **"internal storage objects that are uniqued within an instance of an MLIRContext"** describes the core memory management and optimization design pattern MLIR uses for its Types and Attributes.

+In compiler design, this technique is known as **Hash-Consing** or the **Flyweight Pattern**.
+Here is a detailed breakdown of what this means in practice:

+### 1. The Separation of Wrapper vs. Internal Storage
+In MLIR, when you work with an `Attribute` or `Type` (like an `IntegerType` or a `StringAttr`), you are actually working with a very thin C++ class.
+This class is just a wrapper around a single pointer.
+* **The Wrapper:** `mlir::Type` is passed by value (e.g., `void doSomething(mlir::Type t)`).
+Because it's essentially just a pointer, copying it is virtually free.
+* **The Internal Storage Object:** The pointer inside the wrapper points to a heavier, hidden C++ object (often called the `Storage` class, e.g., `IntegerTypeStorage`).
+This storage object holds the actual data—such as the bitwidth of the integer, the shape of a tensor, or the characters of a string.

+### 2. "Uniqued" (Hash-Consing)
+"Uniquing" means that MLIR guarantees there will only ever be **exactly one instance** of a specific internal storage object for a given set of parameters.

+For example, if you have an MLIR program with thousands of 32-bit integers (`i32`), MLIR does not allocate thousands of `IntegerTypeStorage` objects.
+Instead:
+1. When you ask MLIR to create an `i32` type (e.g., `IntegerType::get(context, 32)`), MLIR hashes the parameter (`32`).
+2. It looks up this hash in an internal hash table.
+3. If an `i32` storage object already exists, MLIR returns a pointer to the existing object.
+4. If it doesn't exist, MLIR allocates a *new* storage object, stores it in the hash table, and returns a pointer to it.

+### 3. "Within an instance of an MLIRContext"
+The `MLIRContext` is the top-level god-object that holds the state for your compiler session.
+Among other things, the `MLIRContext` owns:
+* **The Uniquing Tables:** The hash maps/sets that check if a given Type or Attribute has already been created.
+* **The Memory Allocator:** A highly efficient bump-pointer allocator (`llvm::BumpPtrAllocator`).
+When a *new* storage object is created, it is allocated here.

+Because the `MLIRContext` owns the memory, these storage objects live exactly as long as the `MLIRContext` does.
+You never have to call `delete` or use `std::shared_ptr` on a `Type` or `Attribute`.
+When the context is destroyed, all uniquely allocated types and attributes are destroyed at once.

+---

+### Why does MLIR do this?

+This design choice gives MLIR three massive advantages:

+1. **O(1) Lightning-Fast Comparisons:** Because every identical Type or Attribute maps to the exact same pointer in memory, comparing if two types are identical (`typeA == typeB`) skips checking the underlying data entirely.
+It simply compares the memory addresses (`typeA.impl == typeB.impl`).
+This is crucial because a compiler makes millions of type and attribute comparisons during pattern matching and transformations.
+2. **Memory Efficiency:** Complex types (like a nested `tensor<100x100x!custom_dialect.type>`) or massive string attributes can take up significant memory.
+By uniquing them, MLIR guarantees no memory is wasted on duplicate data.
+3. **Implicit Immutability:** Because a single storage object is shared across the entire IR (Intermediate Representation), **Types and Attributes are strictly immutable**.
+If you could change an `i32` to an `i64`, you would accidentally change every single `i32` in the entire program.
+Immutability makes the compiler thread-safe and much easier to reason about.

+## What happens under the hood
+Here is the step-by-step lifecycle of what happens under the hood when you execute `IntegerType::get(context, 32)`.

+Behind the scenes, MLIR delegates this request to a highly optimized, thread-safe component inside the `MLIRContext` called the **`StorageUniquer`**.

+Here is the exact sequence of events:

+### 1. Packing the Parameters (`KeyTy`)
+First, the `IntegerType::get` method packs your requested parameters into a standard format.
+In MLIR C++ API terms, this is called the `KeyTy` (Key Type).
+For a standard signless integer, the `KeyTy` is essentially just an `unsigned int` representing the bitwidth (32).

+### 2. Hashing the Key
+The `StorageUniquer` takes this `KeyTy` and runs it through an LLVM hashing function (like `llvm::hash_value`).
+This produces a numerical hash code.
+The hash code is used to quickly identify which bucket in the `MLIRContext`'s internal hash table this type *should* live in.

+### 3. The Thread-Safe Table Lookup (Read Phase)
+Because MLIR is designed to compile code concurrently across many threads, the `MLIRContext` must be thread-safe.
+* The `StorageUniquer` acquires a **read lock**.
+* It jumps to the specific bucket in the hash table using the calculated hash.
+* It searches through the bucket to see if an object with this exact hash already exists.

+### 4. The Equality Check (Handling Collisions)
+Hashes can collide (two different sets of parameters could theoretically produce the same hash).
+If the `StorageUniquer` finds an existing `Storage` object with a matching hash, it must verify it's truly the right type.
+It calls an `operator==` method on the existing storage object, comparing its internal data to your `KeyTy` (e.g., *Is the existing integer storage actually 32 bits?*).

+* **Cache Hit:** If the hash matches *and* the equality check passes, the `StorageUniquer` unlocks and immediately returns a pointer to this existing object.
+The process ends here.
+* **Cache Miss:** If no object is found, the process must proceed to create one.

+### 5. The Allocation Phase (Write Phase)
+If this is the very first time an `i32` has been requested in this context, the `StorageUniquer` upgrades to a **write lock** to ensure no other threads interfere while it allocates memory.

+Because another thread might have squeezed in and created the `i32` type in the microsecond between the read lock and the write lock, MLIR performs a "double-checked lock."
+It quickly checks the hash table one more time.
+Assuming it's still not there, it proceeds to allocate.

+### 6. Memory Allocation via BumpPtrAllocator
+Standard C++ `new` or `malloc` is too slow for compiler infrastructure because it carries significant overhead.
+Instead, the `MLIRContext` uses an `llvm::BumpPtrAllocator`.
+* This allocator grabs huge chunks (slabs) of memory from the operating system at once.
+* When MLIR needs memory for the `IntegerTypeStorage`, the allocator simply advances a pointer forward by the required number of bytes and returns that address.
+This is nearly instantaneous.

+### 7. Construction and Hash Table Insertion
+Now that it has raw memory, MLIR calls the `construct` method for the `IntegerTypeStorage` class.
+It initializes the memory, setting its internal bitwidth field to 32.
+Finally, the `StorageUniquer` inserts the pointer to this newly minted object into the hash table so future calls can find it.
+The write lock is released.

+### 8. Wrapping and Returning
+The pointer to the `IntegerTypeStorage` object is passed back to `IntegerType::get`.
+The C++ API wraps this raw pointer in the lightweight, value-typed `IntegerType` C++ class and hands it back to your code.